 Despite the decade-long financial crisis that has inflicted Greece, tourism still remains the country’s strongest sector.
 Perhaps it’s for this reason that a plethora of boutique hotels have been cropping up, especially in the cities — Athens in particular.

-In the course of my travel writing, I’ve had the pleasure of being hosted in some diverse establishments and share some of the best of them with you here.
+In the course of my travel writing, I’ve had the pleasure of being hosted in some diverse establishments, and I’ll share some of the best of them with you here.

 The corridors are all open to the elements, and there’s a greenery area with running water.

 All rooms have a small balcony or terrace, plus there’s elevator access to all floors.
 The reception area has a small inviting spa pool to relax in and drink coffee beside after a day sightseeing.

 Rates range from 79 to 250 euros per night depending on room or suite and season.
 See Asomaton’s site for more information.

 Pro Tip: Look out for the Dot Pop art of Philip Tsiaras that adorns the walls.
 This international Greek artist lives and works in New York City and has more than 80 one-person exhibitions.
 Images range from the Parthenon and Marilyn Monroe to famous Greeks such as singer Maria Callas and Jackie Onassis.

 2. IVIS 4 Boutique Hotel & Restaurant

 In the heart of the old Athenian district of Psyrri, amidst cobbled streets and old shops selling traditional flea market wares, you’ll find IVIS 4 Boutique Hotel & Restaurant, the new kid on the block.
 It opened its 14 rooms up to the public in July 2021 despite the COVID issues inflicting Europe.